thiago-a-souza/MachineLearning/README.md

 <img src="https://github.com/thiago-a-souza/MachineLearning/blob/master/img/decision_tree.png">
 </p>

 ID3 (Iterative Dichotomiser), C4.5 (a sucessor of ID3) and CART (Classification and Regression Trees) are  the most popular decision tree algorithms.
 All three algorithms build decision trees using a greedy strategy in top-down recursive divide-and-conquer approach.
+The fundamental question when creating a decision tree is: what attribute should be selected for a given node that produces a significant decision tree and minimizes the final tree depth?
+Answering that question requires a statistical analysis on the training set.
+Solutions frequently used: information gain (ID3), gain ratio (C4.5) and Gini index (CART).

 ## SVM